hazarkocturk/hazarkocturk/README.md

 - 🔭 I’m currently working on GitHub
 - 🌱 I’m currently learning Github and coding.
-- 👯 I’m looking to collaborate on this challenge.
-- 🤔 I’m looking for help with this task
 - 💬 Ask me about anything:)
 - 📫 How to reach me: [via Discord](https://discord.com/channels/@me)
-- 😄 Pronouns:
-- ⚡ Fun fact: There's no Fun;(

 <!--
 **hazarkocturk/hazarkocturk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.